Under the fire, U.S. officials say monkeypox can still be stopped - ExBulletin

 Becerra said the federal government has finished its work and the responsibility for using the available tools now rests with local civil servants.

-“We have made vaccines, tests and treatments available in all jurisdictions far beyond what is currently needed,” he said.
+“We made vaccinationFar more tests and treatments are available in all jurisdictions than are currently needed, “he said.

 However, a representative from a specialized clinic said Besera’s comments indicated “a lack of understanding of the full picture of the crisis.”